Coler6/clone-hero-music-video-installer/README.md

 - Writes `video_start_time` (in **milliseconds**) directly to `song.ini`.
 - Works with Windows file paths and standard Clone Hero song folder structures.

 ---
+## Issues
+It can't automatically sync it if they have a longer intro.
+You can sync it manually by uploading the song and audio file to mircosoft clipchamp.
+Detect the audio from the video.
+Then match the audio waves up.
+Once you do that well enough you can see the offset by hovering over where the video audio starts.
+Then go to song.ini and change video_start_time = \pm____ with that timestamp in ms.
+---

 ## Requirements